why learn the 7 steps part 2

 When YOU practice BALM, you become the peace you wish to see and that peace spreads to everyone you meet, giving your loved one an anchor to calm to grab onto during his or her darkest days, and hopefully bringing enough light into their lives to help them change their minds and choose recovery along with you.

 And once they are in recovery, you continue to be that light in your family.
 Recovery is the time to grow strong in your BALMing.
-And mindfulness is key – but more on that in next week’s letter!
+And mindfulness is key – but more on that in future blogs and webinars.

 Til then my friends, continue to BE A LOVING MIRROR!